aleksey-saenko/MusicRecognizer/README.md

 This application uses the AudD® service as a Music Recognition API.
 You need a special API token provided by AudD® to use the application.
 If you don't have one, you can sign up for a free API token.
 You can add the key on the onboarding or preferences screen, or just set it in `local.properties`.

-There is also the option to use the app without a token, but please note that this will restrict the number of daily recognitions that can be performed
+There is also the option to use the app without a token, but please note that this will restrict the number of daily recognitions that can be performed.

 ## License

-Copyright (C) 2023 [Aleksey Saenko]
+Copyright (C) 2023 [Aleksey Saenko].

 The license is [GNU GPLv3](LICENSE.md).